OverviewGeographical classification: Alps - Eastern part > Rhaetian Alps > Adamello Group > Cima Calotta

-Cima Calotta is a mighty ice-capped mountain, well visible from upper Val Camonica, belonging to the Veneròcolo Subgroup, a range within the Adamello Group, amongst Tonale, Presena and Garibaldi cols.
+Cima Calotta is a mighty ice-capped mountain, well visible from upper Val Camonica, belonging to the Veneròcolo Subgroup, a sub-range situated within the Adamello Group, amongst Tonale, Presena and Garibaldi cols.
 The peak is located on the ridge running between Cima di Salimmo and Monte dei Frati and it’s delimitated by Bocchetta della Calotta and Bocchetta della Val dei Frati.
 The Eastern side dominates the Pisgana Glacier, while the Western side projects a long rocky ridge towards the Avio Lake.
-Along the Northern side of Cima Calotta there is a classic and easy route, the normal one to reach the summit, from where it’s possible to enjoy a wide and interesting view over the Adamello and Ortles-Cevedale Groups.
-This route is one of the most popular ascent of the Adamello Group, involving a varied ascent inside a wild and spectacular environment; it can be approached from Valle Camonica, spending the night at Petitpierre – Corno d’Aola shelter or putting a tent on the Pozzuolo basin.
+Running on the Northern side of Cima Calotta there is a classic and easy route, the normal one to reach the summit, advisable also in reason of the wide and interesting view over Adamello and Ortles-Cevedale Groups.
+This route is one of the most popular ascent of Adamello Group, involving a varied climb inside a wild and spectacular environment; it can be approached from Valle Camonica, spending the night at Petitpierre – Corno d’Aola shelter or putting a tent on the Pozzuolo basin.

 Getting ThereRoad Approach